September marks the back-to-school period for many children across the UK and the end of six weeks of holiday time for parents.

 Talk to Someone

 Taking the time to voice concerns and stresses allows people to process their thoughts and emotions rather than unravel the ball of pressure alone, mentally.
-Verbalizing feelings with friends or family gives parents the chance to ask for help and show that they are not alone.
+Verbalizing feelings with friends or family will enable parents to ask for help and show they are not alone.

 Homework is hard, children can have parents worrying, and then there is finding a healthy life balance too.
 It can all become too much at times.